Luna-Xinyue/RobocallDetect/README.md

 # RobocallDetect
-Using NLP model to comprehend the content of the call to determind if a call is robocall or not
+Using NLP model to comprehend the content of the call to determine if a call is robocall or not